 Ifemelu leaves her childhood sweetheart and a troubled Nigeria to attend university in the United States.
 Despite her success, she is forced to grapple with what it means to be black in America, and founds a blog born of her unique perspective.
 Navigating the tensions of culture and race, Ifemelu becomes homesick for Nigeria and her first love, Obinze.
 Americanah offers a frank assessment of how our societies both strengthen and fail us as we search for meaning.

 The author offers readers a unique definition of feminism for the 21st century, one rooted in inclusion and awareness.
 Drawing extensively on her own experiences and her deep understanding of the often-masked realities of sexual politics, she explores what it means to be a woman.

 Through a shared reading experience, we will discuss issues that matter, learn from each other and promote greater understanding.

-Beginning in February 2018, share your thoughts at a book discussion at your neighborhood library or bookstore.
+Beginning in January 2019, share your thoughts at a book discussion at your neighborhood library or bookstore.

 Attend a program.
 Dates will be announced soon.